doctorfree/MusicPlayerPlus/README.md

 To summarize, a MusicPlayer quickstart can be accomplished by:

-* Install the latest Debian or RPM format installation package
+* Install the latest Arch, Debian, or RPM format installation package
 * Run the `mppinit` command as your normal user
 * If the music library is not located at `$HOME/Music`:
     * Configure the `music_directory` setting by editing `~/.config/mpd/mpd.conf`